 But the speed of HDD hasn’t increased at the same pace.
 Typically, the access time of today’s Hard Disk Drives is in the range of 2 milliseconds, and the sequential read or write speed is typically around 100 MegaBytes Per Second (MBPS).

-So, even if you have a very high-end CPU coupled with a useful Graphic Card and RAM, you will still not be able to extract the best performance out of that system if you are stuck with the slow hard disk drives.
+So, even if you have a very high-end CPU coupled with a useful Graphic Card and RAM.
+You will still not be able to extract the best performance out of that system if you are stuck with slow hard disk drives.

 The top CPUs and GPUs’ performance will increase, but because of the limitation of hard drives, the system boot time and the opening of the applications will not be that fast.